How to save for a house

 In fact, looking for ways to reduce your essential monthly outgoings can sometimes be more effective than slashing the fun stuff.

-Let’s go through your essential expenses and see what we can reduce.
+Next, go through your essential expenses and see what you can reduce.

 - Are you able to reduce your rent?
 Moving in with family members tends to be the most effective option, although it’s not possible for everyone.
 With energy bills on the rise, they might even appreciate having someone to share the bills with.